Introduction to Rubber Technology

 • Anyone who needs a fundamental knowledge of rubber materials, for example:

-• Staff working in the rubber industry (e.g. for companies which mould rubber products or material suppliers) both newcomers and those who have no formal training.
+• Professionals working in the rubber industry (e.g. for companies which mould rubber products or material suppliers) both newcomers and those who have no formal training.

 • Anyone from companies whose core business activities are outside the rubber industry, i.e. downstream users of rubber materials and components, who need an appreciation of rubber materials and how they are formed to be able to communicate confidently with their suppliers.